 Frequently Asked Questions:

 These are questions that I am often asked in interviews.
 Please feel free to use these answers for book reports and class projects.
-BUT – the former teacher in me feels compelled to remind you to always put things in your own words or use quotation marks when you’re quoting my exact words.
+BUT – you must either put things in your own words or use quotation marks when quoting my exact words.
 Your teacher will appreciate you doing it right!

 The inspiration for the story was a family joke between my husband and my daughters.
 Whenever they bugged him about wanting to do something – like go to an amusement park, the beach, or ice-skating – he teased them by saying they would do it on “Grunsday.”
 I started imagining what it would be like if there really was a Grunsday, but only certain people knew about it.
 And then I wondered what it would be like for a person who existed only on that day and didn’t experience the other seven days of the week.

 Where did the name Grunsday come from?
 Did your husband make it up?